 We have changed the theme to this site.
 Prey we do not change it again.

 Today we have decided to completely table-flip the WordPress theme on our site.
-The Angular theme by kriesi was good for its time but if you could tell from the blog posts about all of the CSS and JS I was writing I was finding myself re-writing major parts of the theme just to get it to conform to today’s standards of web.
-The straw the finally broke my back as it were involved wanting a slightly larger resolution and maybe even changing and/or transparent backgrounds only to have it glitch out or crash the moment i begin writing the CSS.
+The Angular theme by kriesi was good for its time but if you could tell from the blog posts about all of the CSS and JS I was writing I was finding myself re-writing major parts of the theme just to get it to conform to today's standards of the web.
+The straw the finally broke my back as it was involved wanting a slightly larger resolution and maybe even changing and/or transparent backgrounds only to have it glitch out or crash the moment we begin writing the CSS.

 Lessons learned when buying a theme package.

 Pre-Packaged commercial theme sites are great if you are in a hurry to get a site going and you want it looking really nice and professional looking.
 They are also money savers too because if you had to purchase premium plugins for every single function on a stock WordPress theme you will easily go over how much it would've costed you to buy that stock commercial theme that you see and maybe even love on some of these WordPress sites.